Zombieschannel/WLAMI/README.md

 Compilation for MacOS can be done from the command line.

 Compilation for iOS can be done from Xcode.

+Compilation for the Web with Emscripten can be done from the command line with [my branch](https://github.com/Zombieschannel/SFML/tree/SFML-2.6.x-EMCC).

 ## Setup